aboffa/CoCo-trie/README.md

 ## What is it? 📣

-A data-aware trie shaped data structure for indexing and compressing a set of strings.
+A data-aware trie-shaped data structure for indexing and compressing a set of strings.
 It is designed and implemented by the [A<sup>3</sup> lab](http://acube.di.unipi.it/).

 CoCo-trie compresses and collapses subtrees in a principled and effective  way.

 It hinges upon a data-aware optimisation scheme that selects the best subtries to collapse based on a pool of succinct encoding schemes in order to minimise the overall space occupancy.

-An introduction to string dictionary, a motivating example, a detailed description of CoCo-trie with proof about the space and time complexity, and experiments against well-established and highly-engineered trie-based string dictionaries are in the paper:
+An introduction to string dictionary, a motivating example, a detailed description of CoCo-trie with proof about the space and time complexity, and experiments against well-established and highly-engineered trie-based string dictionaries are in the [paper](https://link.springer.com/chapter/10.1007/978-3-031-20643-6_17):

->  A. Boffa, P. Ferragina, F. Tosoni, and G. Vinciguerra, “Compressed string dictionaries via data-aware subtrie compaction” SPIRE 2022.
+>  Boffa, A., Ferragina, P., Tosoni, F., Vinciguerra, G. (2022).
+Compressed String Dictionaries via Data-Aware Subtrie Compaction.
+In: Arroyuelo, D., Poblete, B. (eds) String Processing and Information Retrieval.
+SPIRE 2022.
+Lecture Notes in Computer Science, vol 13617.
+Springer, Cham. https://doi.org/10.1007/978-3-031-20643-6_17

 ## Build the project 🔧